nesi/hpc-intro/_episodes/04-modules.md

 ran the `module load` command, it added many directories to the beginning of our `$PATH`.

-The path to NeSI XALT utility will normally show up first.
-This helps us track software usage, but the more important directory is the second one: `/opt/nesi/CS400_centos7_bdw/R/4.2.1-gimkl-2022a/bin` Let's examine what's there:
+You may have noticed that the first directory to appear is `/opt/nesi/zen3/R/4.3.2-foss-2023a/bin`.
+Let's examine what's there:

 {% include {{ site.snippets }}/modules/r-ls-dir-command.snip %}